25 Ways to Save on Gas while Camping

 Proper Tire Pressure

 Improper tire pressure reduces gas mileage.
-Make sure your tires are inflated according to manufacturers’ recommendations.
+Ensure your tires are inflated to the manufacturer’s recommended pressure.

 improperly inflated tire on a camper